alexandrelucchesi/exoticdev.github.io/posts/2017-12-13-create-your-website-in-haskell.md

 ---
-title: "Develop Your Website in Haskell"
+title: "Create Your Website in Haskell"
 lastmod: 2017-12-13
-comments:
 ---

-Did you know that it's possible to create a website using Haskell?
-As incredible as it may sound, Haskell is not (only) some obscure programming language, full of super abstract concepts and no practical application, used only by crazy academics and mathematicians.
+Did you know it's possible to create a website using Haskell?
+Incredible as it may seem, Haskell is not (only) some obscure programming language, full of super abstract concepts and no practical application, used only by crazy academics and mathematicians.

-If those words are obvious and non-sense to you, congratulations, but truth is there are many people out there thinking of Haskell as a "limiting language".
+If those words are obvious and non-sense to you, congratulations, but despite our claims it's a [full-featured general purpose programming language](https://haskell.org), truth is there are many people out there thinking of Haskell as a "limited language".

+By "limited language", I mean "unable to develop a

-Think about it: we are living cloudy times in computing...
+We are living cloudy times in computing...

-Nowadays, it's so common to find developers judging the usefulness and relevance of technologies through a rationale that goes something like this:
+Just google it and you'll lack fingers to count  developers judging the usefulness and relevance of technologies through a rationale that goes something like this:

 \[Put the graph in here!\]